 We may be legally required to share data with law enforcement bodies if it is required for their investigations.
 We will act in compliance with UK and international legislation on these occasions.

 How do we use personal information collected prior to May 2018?

 The way that we collect your consent to send you marketing information has changed since the new General Data Protection Regulation (GDPR) came into force.
 If you sent us an enquiry, registered an online account or made an online purchase before May 2018, we asked you whether you were happy to receive marketing communication at that time.
 Unless you opted out from receiving such communication at that point, we will have registered you as being happy to receive these materials.

 If you are receiving marketing communications as a result of the soft opt-in being applied and would like to change this, you can click on the ‘unsubscribe’ link which is included in all of our marketing emails, or you can contact us directly by post, phone or email.
-Customers who have an online account can adjust their data-handling and marketing consent via the login area.
 See below for our contact details.

 Is your personal information shared with third parties?

 We may pass your information to our third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process payments, provide delivery service or complete work not undertaken directly by Baythorne Hall).